 Specifications that have vocabularies that allow non-ASCII characters and which need to match Unicode compatibility equivalents might use this normalization step.
 Because the compatibility normalization forms (NFKC and NFKD) change the meaning, appearance, and processing of the text, this step SHOULD NOT be used for most applications on the Web.

 Case folding is affected by the input code point sequence.
 It can also produce a denormalized code point sequence.
-As a result, this normalization step includes multiple uses of Unicode normalization, including both the NFKD form (which supplies the compatibility mapping) and the NFD form.
-This step is consistent with [Unicode] requirement D146.
+The interaction of compatibility decomposition with case folding requires multiple passes to produce a consistent match.
+As a result, this normalization step includes multiple uses of Unicode normalization.
+See § 2.4 Interaction of Normalization and Case Folding for examples.

 For each string, perform the following steps: